hayatlab/MASIv2/README.md

 MASIv2: marker-assisted standardization and integration for multi-modal single-cell and spatial omics data

-Manuscript: Annotating and integrating multi-modal single-cell and spatial omics data with one general framework
+Manuscript: MASIv2 enables standardization and integration of multi-modal single-cell and spatial omics data with one general framework

 ### 1. Brief description
 MASIv2 is an extended version of MASI, which utlizes marker genes and graph structure to annotate and integrate multi-modal single-cell and spatial omics data.